 - Maintain a regular but informal presence in the residence hall, including, but not limited to, visiting at critical times (e.g., move-in day, mid-terms.).
-Although there are no hard and fast rules in terms of hours, we anticipate that a role as a Senior Fellow will involve, on average, a commitment of four hours per week during the academic year.
+Although there are no hard and fast rules in terms of hours, we expect that a role as a Senior Fellow will involve a commitment of four hours per week during the academic year.

 - Administer the Faculty Fellows programming budget for his or her residence hall.